Roddd/s3funnel/README.md

 This project is a clone of <https://github.com/shazow>'s s3funnel from google code: <http://code.google.com/p/s3funnel/>. s3funnel is a multithreaded command line tool for Amazon's Simple Storage Service (S3).

-- Written in Python, easy_install the package to install as an egg.
+- Written in Python, easy\_install the package to install as an egg.
 - Supports multithreaded operations for large volumes.
 Put, get, or delete many items concurrently, using a fixed-size pool of threads.
 - Built on workerpool for multithreading and boto for access to the Amazon S3 API.
 - Unix-friendly input and output.
 Pipe things in, out, and all around.

+# Edits

+Commits from https://github.com/nickryand/s3funnel have been added in. d50fa35eeaf4473bc59ce25eac5ad17d9c0819a3 bf32294dfb3c195938442e5476720d799eb5b6b9
+d2f216dd551032cf80742ab6dda643b25353cacb

+Then I added Ceph and Swift as alternate storage backends.
+Provider is required.
+If a provider is not defined, it defaults to AWS.

+New options:
+  --provider  Select storage provider (AWS, Swift, Ceph) [default: AWS] --host      [Optional] Alternate host
+  --port      [Optional] Alternate port

 ## Usage
     $ s3funnel --help